-After a two year hiatus, the High School National Invite is back for the fourth time!
-This is the largest and strongest field in the tournament’s history, featuring 15 top 10 teams across the two divisions and 30 teams ranked in the top 25.
-After the COVID-19 pandemic caused the tournament to be canceled in 2020 and 2021, it is an extra special return to the field for the nation’s best high school ultimate programs.
+The High School National Invite is back for the fifth time and is set to make its western US debut in Salt Lake City!
+This is once again the largest and strongest field in the tournament’s history, featuring 16 top 10 teams across the two divisions and 31 teams ranked in the top 25.
+For the first time, the girls division will feature a full field of 16 teams.

-This year, there will be more media than ever, with 16 filmed games and another four livestreamed on Ultiworld.
-UltiPhotos will have three photographers capturing the excitement.
-Stay tuned to Ultiworld and our social media platforms for continuing coverage of the thrilling conclusion to the 2022 high school season!
+This year, there will be more media than ever, with a huge increase in livestreaming.
+UltiPhotos will have multiple photographers capturing the excitement.
+Stay tuned to Ultiworld and our social media platforms for continuing coverage of the thrilling conclusion to the 2023 high school season!

 - Tournament Schedule / What You Need To Know